peter-can-write/python-notes/profiling.md

   return l[1]
 ```

-Then, running `python -m memory_profiler module_to_profile.py` will output a similar analysis as `line_profiler`.
+Then, running `python -m memory_profiler module_to_profile.py` will output a similar analyzis as `line_profiler`.
 However, additionally, we can run `mprof run module_to_profile.py`.
 This will record and store a statistics file.
 If we then run `mprof plot`, the last such statistics file generated will be plotted using `matplotlib` (you'll want to have that installed).

 Furthermore, for precisely this functionality, you can add checkpoints to your program using `profile.timestamp('name_of_the_checkpoint')`.
 This will then be shown on the timeline in the plot: